Reuben Ayarna: 2019 season

 Ayarna had the chance of playing the full season in the 2019 season starting with training with the club in their pre-season tour in Turkey.
 He featured in the club's first match of the season on 3 April 2019, playing full 90 minutes in a 2–2 draw against Rovaniemen Palloseura.
 Ayarna still maintained his role as a key member of the squad playing starting in several matches within the season.
 He played the full 90 minutes as KuPS scored 5–1 FC Lahti in a league match on 25 June 2019.
 He scored his first goal of the season against his former club on 24 May 2019.
 He scored the only goal of the match with KUPS winning 1–0 at home.
 He scored his second goal of the season during the final game of the season against Inter Turku to allow KuPS win 2–0.
 At the end of the season KuPS emerged as champions of the Veikkausliiga for the first time in 43 years ending the club's 43-year wait for the title since they were last crowned champions of Finland in 1976.

+Vermont Green

+In April 2022, Ayarna joined USL League Two club Vermont Green as a player-coach.
+Ayarna did not rejoin the Green for the 2024 season.

 International career

-In October 2019 he announced his resignation from international football for Ghana due to his age.
+In October 2019 he announced his resignation from the Ghana national team due to his age.

 Personal life

+Reuben Aryana started basic education at God's Grace International School, Ghana, graduated and continued to Presbyterian Secondary Boys' School, Legon.
 Aryana has a Bachelors of science degree in Sports Management and a Masters in Business Administration (MBA) both from the University College of Northern Denmark.